quack-ai/companion/README.md

 - `POSTHOG_KEY`: the project API key for PostHog [PostHog](https://eu.posthog.com/settings/project-details).
 - `SLACK_API_TOKEN`: the App key for your Slack bot (Create New App on [Slack](https://api.slack.com/apps), go to OAuth & Permissions and generate a bot User OAuth Token).
 - `SLACK_CHANNEL`: the Slack channel where your bot will post events (defaults to `#general`, you have to invite the App to your channel).
+- `SUPPORT_EMAIL`: the email used for support of your API.
 - `DEBUG`: if set to false, silence debug logs.

 So your `.env` file should look like something similar to [`.env.example`](.env.example)